Atamasthana: Thuparamaya

 Thuparamaya is a dageba in Anuradhapura, Sri Lanka.
 It is a Buddhist sacred place of veneration.
 Thera Mahinda, an envoy sent by King Ashoka himself introduced Theravada Buddhism and also chetiya worship to Sri Lanka.
-At his request King Devanampiyatissa built Thuparamaya in which was enshrined the collarbone of the Buddha.
+At his request, King Devanampiyatissa built Thuparamaya in which the collarbone of the Buddha was enshrined.
 It is considered to be the first dagaba built in Sri Lanka following the introduction of Buddhism.
-This is considered the earliest monument, the construction of which was chronicled Sri Lanka.
+This is considered the earliest monument, the construction of which was chronicled in Sri Lanka.
 The name Thuparamaya comes from "stupa" and "aramaya" which is a residential complex for monks.

 Thuparama dageba is the oldest dageba in Sri Lanka – indeed, probably the oldest visible dageba in the world.
 It was constructed by Devanampiya Tissa in the 3rd century BC and is said to contain the right collarbone of the Buddha.
 Its ‘heap-of-paddy-rice’ shape was restored in 1862 in a more conventional bell shape and to a height of 19m.

 The surrounding vatadage's slender, capital-topped pillars, perhaps the dageba's most unusual feature, enclose the structure in four concentric circles.
 Impressions on the dageba pediments indicate the pillars originally numbered 176, of which 41 still stand.
 Although some Sri Lankan scholars believe these once supported a conical wooden roof, there is no archaeological evidence for this theory, nor does it follow any known antecedent in South India, whose dagebas were the prototypes for virtually all Sinhalese dagebas.

 Lovamahapaya

 Lovamahapaya is a building situated between Ruvanveliseya and Sri Mahabodiya in the ancient city of Anuradhapura, Sri Lanka.
 It is also known as the Brazen Palace or Lohaprasadaya because the roof was covered with bronze tiles.

-It was originally built by King Dutugemunu more than 2000 years ago, but throughout the ages it was rebuilt many times, each time a little less grandiosely.
-There are remains of 1600 columns all that is left of this huge palace, archaeological evidence said to have had nine storeys and could accommodate around 1000 monks and attendants.
+It was originally built by King Dutugemunu more than 2,000 years ago, but throughout the ages, it was rebuilt many times, each time a little less grandiosely.
+There are remains of 1600 columns all that is left of this huge palace, Archaeological evidence said to have had nine storeys and could accommodate around 1000 monks and attendants.

 The current stand of pillars (now fenced off) is all that remains from the last rebuild – that of King Parakramabahu around the 12th century.